Wikipedia defines Analytics

 - Predicting what will happen in the future (forecasting), and

 - Implying some course of action based on relationships (causality, correlation, explicit relationships, etc.).

 A key business concept is speed-to-market in the delivery of products and services.
 Speed-in-decision-making provides competitive advantage.
-Wizly has readily available analytics which allow you to examine various perspectives quickly and to distribute results to other stakeholders involved in the decision-making process.
+Wizsm has readily available analytics which allow you to examine various perspectives quickly and to distribute results to other stakeholders involved in the decision-making process.

 Focusing on a step-by-step approach by: